Ecdar/Ecdar-GUI-Web/styleguide.md

 **_.ts_** files that

 - Exports a single class should be in _PascalCase_
+- Exports a single interface should be in _PascalCase_ and begin with an uppercase "I".
+  - Ex. interface called _IPoint_ should be in a file called _IPoint.ts_ to indicate that it exports an interface.
 - Does not export a single class should be in _camelCase_

 **_.svelte_** files that